 6 Using a cake smoother held flat to the top of the cake, apply gentle pressure in a circular motion to smooth the fondant until it is flat and level.

 7 With the same motion, gently round the edges between the top and side of the cake.
 Then move on to the side of the cake, rotating the cake as you work around it.
 You may find this easier if you use a turntable.

 1 Make sure there is no water on the work surface when working with fondant/sugarpaste/icing in general.

 2 Use your arms and wrists as well as your hands when rolling fondant, so remove all jewellery.

 3 Use your forearms or a rolling pin to transfer the fondant to the cake.

 4 Fondant dries quickly when you stop working it, so transfer as quickly as possible.

 5 Always smooth fondant upwards, as if you were applying moisturiser!

 As we always say, never leave your cake board naked!
-Stay tuned for a future post on using ribbons on cakes and cake boards…
+Check out our Top Tips for Using Ribbon on Cake!

 After all that, you should definitely know how to cover a cake with fondant.
-Knowing how to use fondant may seem simple, but as you have seen, just rolling fondant is hard enough, before you even start learning how to smooth fondant!
+Knowing how to use fondant may seem simple, but as you have seen, just rolling fondant is hard enough, before you even start learning how to smooth fondant and then stick fondant to cake!
 Keep your eyes peeled for more tip tips, tricks and techniques coming up!